More case atudies with European H sections

 - The two infrastructure levels and the ground floor up to the upper floor of the swimming pool are built of reinforced concrete.

 - The upper storeys combine a column-beam steel frame with steel and concrete composite floors.

 The loads are distributed to the ground by means of steel micropiles and concrete piles driven to depths of up to 30 metres.

 The connection between the metal structure of the upper storeys and the supporting concrete structure is effected at the level of the second-floor slab, above the pools.
 This transfer slab consists of a thick composite complex that also provides thermal insulation for the wet area.
-It consists of a 30 cm thick concrete slab connected by studs to the steel beamwork comprising HEA 650 sections.
+It consists of a 30-cm thick concrete slab connected by studs to the steel beamwork comprised of HEA 650 sections.
 The sections are reinforced on the lower flange by 6 cm thick flat bars.
-Tied to the 2.24-metre grid of the south facade overlooking the garden, they span 18.60 metres above the pools and the entrance lobby.
+Tied to the 2.24-m grid of the south facade overlooking the garden, they span 18.6 m above the pools and the entrance lobby.

-Based on the same grid, the beamwork of the third-floor slab is made of HEB 600 sections, and HEB 400 for the terrace area; it supports a 20 cm concrete slab.
+Based on the same grid, the beamwork of the third-floor slab is made of HEB 600 sections and HEB 400 for the terrace area as it supports a 20-cm concrete slab.
 The lighter structure of this final storey, using HEB 300 sections, supports the steel roof deck covered with a green roof system.

 Assembled by bolting, it is entirely shotblasted and, where visible, protected by intumescent paint.